 - In general : Most share houses have a refrigerator, microwave, toaster, rice cooker, stove, kettle, and other typical appliances.
 If you need an oven or blender, it’s best to check in advance.
 In addition, cooking utensils such as plates, cups, pans, and pots are also usually available.

 In Osaka Weekly House : All of the cooking appliances mentioned above are available (no ovens or mixers).
-In addition, cooking utensils such as plates, cups, pans, and pots are also usually available.
+In addition, cooking utensils such as plates, cups, pans, and pots are also available.

 - Are there washing machines and dryers available?